How to Recognize & Treat Video Game Addiction

 - Have you ever played video games when you should be working?

-- Have you ever lost a job because you were playing video games, or you missed work because of gaming?
+- Have you ever lost a job because you were playing video games or missed work because of gaming?

 - Has gaming hurt your relationships with your loved ones?